NRS Relief makes a difference to 300 nuns in Nepal

 About NRS Relief

 For decades, NRS Relief has been committed to delivering a wide range of core relief items and multi-purpose shelters to the international humanitarian community.
-NRS Relief, a subsidiary of NRS International, aims to ensure rapid response to crisis situations through its innovative products that are fully compliant with the highest standards of international aid organisations.
-From family tents to kitchen sets, NRS Relief’s innovative products are manufactured by H. Sheikh Noor-ud-Din & Sons, a family-owned production facility in Lahore, Pakistan.
+NRS Relief aims to ensure rapid response to crisis situations through its innovative products that are fully compliant with the highest standards of international aid organisations.
+From family tents to kitchen sets, NRS Relief’s innovative products are manufactured by our manufacturing arm, H. Sheikh Noor-ud-Din & Sons, a family-owned production facility in Pakistan which employs 7,000 skilled workers, including women.
 By facilitating the goods transport by air, sea and land, as well as providing 24/7 assistance and delivery, NRS Relief ensures the most reliable service in the relief industry.
-For more information, visit www.nrsrelief.com.

 About Bairo Ling Autralia